Design, measurement, and analysis

 Well-designed research should meet the following three criteria:

-- Completeness: Poor planning can lead to incomplete designs that leave important questions unanswered.
-Researchers should start with clear research questions, explicit hypotheses, operational variables, and foresee how data are collected to address the questions.
+• Completeness: Poor planning can lead to incomplete designs that leave important questions unanswered.
+Researchers should start with clear research questions, explicit hypotheses, operationalized variables (or open concepts), and foresee how data are collected to address the questions.

 Measurement: Fill with substance